 Congratulations, you’ve booked the date and venue now it’s time to start getting some of those other things ticked off the list.
-Ordering your wedding invites and stationery will be one of them.
+Ordering wedding invitations and stationery will be one of them.
 I love to meet couples early on in their planning, excited with all their ideas and inspiration.
 To really get the most out of this first meeting with me there are a few questions that you can think about beforehand.
 You might not have definite answers to all of them, but having thought about them and even having a vague idea will help me to develop a sensible and achievable design, price and schedule for all your wedding stationery.
-Here are a few things to consider before we meet to talk about ordering your wedding invites:
+Here are a few things to consider before we meet to talk about ordering wedding invitations:

 1. When do you want to send your invitations?

 You need to give your guests enough notice about your upcoming wedding.
 I recommend sending your invitations no later than three months before the wedding, but anything up to 8 or 9 months is acceptable.
 It can depend on whether you have sent save the date cards.
 If you have, you can afford to go a little later with your invitations.
 If you haven’t, send your invites earlier.
 Factor this date in when you’re wondering when to order your wedding invites.

 2. Do you want to send save the date cards?